Larry Day: Late career

+Awards and honors

+During the 1980s, Day received several honors and awards.
+These included the Temple University General Alumni Association Certificate of Honor for contributions to his profession (1980), the Hazlett Memorial Award for Excellence in the Arts from the Pennsylvania Governor's Office (1982), and a Citation for Excellence from the Pennsylvania House of Representatives (1982), a grant from the Ingram Merrill Foundation (1984), the Penny McCall Foundation Grant (1988), and the Mayor's Award for Contributions to the Cultural Life of the City of Philadelphia (1988).

+In 1988, the Larry Day Scholarship Award in Painting was established for a promising student at the he University of the Arts.
+In 1990, Day received the Oscar Williams and Gene Derwood Award for excellence among poets and artists.
+He was named to the 100 Club of distinguished alumni of Cheltenham High School.

 In 2021 and 2022, a three-venue posthumous solo exhibition, Body Language: The Art of Larry Day, celebrated the centennial of Day's birth and commemorated the artist's legacy.
 Nature Abstracted featured early abstractions at the University of the Arts; Absent Presence at Arcadia University explored Day's cityscape and architectural subjects and a gallery of Day's early prints was also on view; and Woodmere, which organized the exhibition, installed figurative compositions as well as an array of Day's drawings from throughout his career.
-The catalogue which included works from all venues was published by the University of Pennsylvania Press.
-Simultaneously with this expansive overview, Gross McCleaf Gallery also installed Larry Day at 100.
+The catalogue, which included works from all venues, was published by the University of Pennsylvania Press.
+Simultaneously the Gross McCleaf Gallery also installed Larry Day at 100.

-Personal life and death
+Personal life

-On October 1, 1983, Day married artist and curator Ruth Fine, who was then serving as a curator at the National Gallery of Art in Washington, D.C.
+On October 1, 1983, Day married artist Ruth E. Fine, who was then serving as a curator at the National Gallery of Art in Washington, D.C.
 In the spring of 1984, he was diagnosed with bladder cancer—the first of several cancer diagnoses he would receive over the next fourteen years.
-He spent the summer of 1984 recovering at Long Beach Island, New Jersey, and in 1985 moved to Takoma Park, Maryland, to be closer to Fine and her work.
+He spent the summer of 1984 recovering at Long Beach Island, New Jersey, and in 1985 moved to Takoma Park, Maryland to be closer to Fine and her work.
 In 1986, he legally changed his name from Lawrence James del Giorno to Lawrence James Day.

+From 1988 to 1992, Day attended reunions of his World War II unit, the 506th Antiaircraft Artillery Gun Battalion, held in Lancaster, PA (1988), Marietta, OH (1989), Cumberland, MD (1990), Erie, PA (1991), and Hagerstown, MD (1992), and became involved with memories of the war.

 In 1995, he returned to Elkins Park, Pennsylvania, where he lived until his death on April 14, 1998.
 A memorial service was held at the University of the Arts on June 11, 1998.
 At the time, his drawing Elegies (Homage to Rilke) was on view in the University's CBS Auditorium.

 Style and influences

-Throughout his life, Day was as steeped in literature and music of all sorts, as well as the history of philosophy.
-His extensive writing and teaching notes are now held at the Archives of American Art.

 Early figuration

-His training in painting at Tyler School of Art was based on traditional layering and glazing methods, but seeing the Matisse exhibition at the Philadelphia Museum of Art in 1948 introduced him to substantially more direct painting methods.
+Day's training in painting at Tyler School of Art was based on traditional layering and glazing methods, but seeing the Matisse exhibition at the Philadelphia Museum of Art in 1948 introduced him to substantially more direct painting methods.